Join God's Army of Intercessors

 What are we fighting against?

 Where is the contest taking place?
-“In high places,” or more literally, “in heavenly places.”
+"In high places" or, more literally, "in heavenly places".
 This is a revelation of the Word of God that every Christian should know.
-There is an organized kingdom set up in opposition to God and to all God’s purposes.
-It is the kingdom of Satan.
-Jesus said that Satan has a kingdom.
-Furthermore, he said that Satan is in complete control of it.
+There is an organised kingdom set up in opposition to God and to all God’s purposes.
+It is the kingdom of satan.
+Jesus said that satan has a kingdom.
+Furthermore, He said that satan is in complete control of it.
 It is not divided and it is in total opposition to God.

 In the next devotional we will take a closer look at this, to get a better understanding of how we can pray most effectively.

-Father, I realize now that when I became a Christian I joined Your army at the same time.
-I also see that my fight is not against flesh and blood, so not against the government, but against the spirits behind it, who are trying to control the government.
-Thank You that You gave us the weapon of prayer to push these spirits aside, and make them helpless!
-Teach me to pray effectively!
-In the name of Jesus, Amen!
+Father, I realise now that, when I became a Christian, I joined Your army at the same time.
+I also see that my fight is not against flesh and blood – so not against the government – but against the spirits behind it, trying to control the government.
+Thank You that You gave us the powerful weapon of prayer to use in this spiritual battle and please teach me to pray effectively.
+In the name of Jesus, Amen.